 The Dangers of the Martingale Strategy

-While Martingale might sound promising, especially in a ranging market, there are serious risks, and they are so serious that most professional traders avoid it altogether.
+Martingale might sound promising, especially in a ranging market.
+But it comes with high risks.
+They are so serious that most professional traders avoid this strategy at all.

 1. Exponential Risk Growth

-The biggest problem is how quickly the trade size and the risk escalate.
+The biggest problem is how quickly the trade size and the risk grow.
 For example:

 • 1st trade = 0.01 lot